MicrosoftDocs/semantic-kernel-docs/semantic-kernel/how-to/vector-store-connectors/vector-store-custom-mapper.md

 It is however possible to provide a factory when constructing a Vector Store implementation.
 This can be used to customize `IVectorStoreRecordCollection` instances as they are created.

-Here is an example of such a factory, which checks if the someone called `CreateCollection` with the product definition and data type, and if so injects the custom mapper and switches on named vectors mode.
+Here is an example of such a factory, which checks if `CreateCollection` was called with the product definition and data type, and if so injects the custom mapper and switches on named vectors mode.

 ```csharp